 Our engineers and experts enjoy visiting classrooms at all learning levels, from joining Career Day panels to talking about basic energy concepts, energy saving tips, and supporting student “green teams.”

 What financial or incentive programs are available to my school?

 Senate Bill 1149 requires that Oregon's two largest investor-owned utilities, Portland General Electric (PGE) and PacifiCorp, collect a one and a half percent "public purpose charge" from customers.
 Public K-12 schools within the PGE and PacifiCorp service areas receive twenty percent to implement energy efficiency projects and/or purchase zero emissions vehicles or electric vehicle chargers within the school districts.

 Performance contracting uses a single procurement method to complete a package of services through an energy services company (ESCO).
 The ESCO can provide “turn-key” services and perform energy efficiency improvements.

 The ESCO guarantees the energy savings and delivers a project that should pay for itself in energy savings.
 We offer guidance to help schools understand how to use this service.

 One of the main benefits to increasing your energy efficiency is lower energy bills!

-Completing energy efficient projects means you will use less energy to achieve the same or improved results in your building's heating, cooling, lighting, and more.
-When schools use less energy, they reduce their impact on the environment and act as better stewards of natural resources.
-Additionally, energy-efficient buildings are typically more comfortable, have better lighting, and have fewer energy-related maintenance issues.
-It all adds up to an improved learning and teaching environment for our students and educators.
+In addition to saving money, energy-efficient buildings are typically more comfortable, provide better lighting and have fewer energy-related maintenance issues.
+It all adds up to an improved learning and teaching environment for students and educators.